 Generally, the foreign company and its Swiss employees become subject to the same social security regime as any Swiss company.
 Therefore, the foreign company must register with all social security organisations and establish a pension scheme for its employees.
 The employees' social security contributions must be withheld by the foreign company.
 Withholding of income tax only applies to employees who do not have a permanent residence permit.

-Pursuant to Swiss employment law, an employee may make a commitment to an employer to refrain from any competing activity for a period after termination of their employment relationship.
-A post-termination non-compete clause is only binding if the employment relationship gives the employee access to customer data, manufacturing secrets or business secrets, and if the use of such knowledge could significantly damage the employer.
+Pursuant to Swiss employment law, an employee may make a commitment to an employer to refrain from any competing activity for an established period after termination of their employment relationship.
+A post-termination non-compete clause is only binding if the employment relationship gives the employee access to customer data, manufacturing secrets or business secrets, and if the use of that knowledge could significantly damage the employer.
 According to the Federal Supreme Court, this is never the case when the relationship between client and employer or between client and employee is strongly personal.
 The non-compete clause must be made in writing and shall be reasonably limited in terms of place, time and subject, to preclude an unreasonable impairment of the employee's economic prospects.
-The statutory maximum duration of a post-termination non-compete clause is three years, but typically does not exceed one year.
+The statutory maximum duration of a post-termination non-compete clause is three years but typically does not exceed one year.
 The law does not require consideration for a post-termination non-compete covenant.

 ii Distinction between variable pay and discretionary bonuses

 The qualification of a payment as either salary or a gratification depends first on the wording of the employment agreement.
-While an entitlement would suggest (variable) salary, a possible payment in the full discretion of the employer suggests a gratification.
+Although an entitlement would suggest (variable) salary, a possible payment at the discretion of the employer suggests a gratification.
 Additionally, the communication of the employer when granting a payment is taken into account: when granting a gratification, it should always be stated that the payment was made voluntarily and at the full discretion of the employer.
-But even if the agreement between the parties and each bonus communication provides that the payment is not mandatory and the grant remains at the full discretion of the employer, the payment may still be qualified as salary.
-This is the case, for instance, if the amount of the payment exclusively depends on objective factors – for instance, if the amount of the payment can be calculated according to a certain formula.
+However, even if the agreement between the parties and each bonus communication provides that the payment is not mandatory and the grant remains at the full discretion of the employer, the payment may still be qualified as salary.
+This is the case, for instance, if the amount of the payment depends solely on objective factors – for instance, if the amount of the payment can be calculated according to a certain formula.
 Further, the employee might have a right to the payment if the employer's reservation of the voluntary status of the bonus payments is considered rhetoric without any real meaning.
 Courts tend to assume this when bonus payments are made continuously for a number of years.